Getting connected is the first thing you will need to do to stay in contact with friends and family in Australia and back at home.

 - A one-hour Skype video chat (about 170 MB)

-For data, it’s often cheaper to use your mobile phone with wi-fi than to access the internet on your mobile network (using mobilesuch as 3G or 4G).
+For data, it’s often cheaper to use your mobile phone with wi-fi than to access the internet on your mobile network (using mobilesuch as 4G).
 That’s because data charges using a mobile network are usually higher than for other forms of internet connection, such as your home broadband.

 Find the closest Free Wi-Fi Spots in your City.